nginx-architects/Controller_APIM_demo/Docs/UserGroupIsolation.md

 - Select `APIs`.<br>
   ![Apis](Media/UserGroup/18_UserGroup_api.png)

-- **Note:** You can only view API definition, published APIs and components for `dev-f1-results` based on your role access.
+- **NOTE:** You can only view API definition, published APIs and components for `dev-f1-results` based on your role access.

 - Logout of NGINX Controller as `dev` user.<br>
 ![Dev logout](Media/UserGroup/19_UserGroup_Dev_logout.png)